 Will intuitive eating make me lose weight?

 There is no simple answer to this.
-If you are currently eating more than your body needs or have suppressed your metabolism, there is a chance you'll lose weight - in time - with intuitive eating.
+If you are currently eating more than your body needs or have suppressed your metabolism, there is a chance you’ll lose weight – in time – with intuitive eating.
+But bodies are not machines and chronic dieting can change your metabolism, so it’s really hard to say what will happen.
+But, if you stick with it, you can find your set-point weight.

 Intuitive eating helps you find your set-point weight.
 Your setpoint weight is your body’s homeostasis.
 This means – when you’re eating when you’re hungry, stopping when you’re full, moving your body regularly, getting enough sleep – and all the other things you can find by healing your relationship with food – your body will land at a weight that you can sustain easily.